SanaAdeelKhan/geo-gap-compass/README.md

 **GEO Gap Compass** is an AI-powered visibility analytics dashboard that helps brands understand how often (and where) they are cited by AI assistants such as ChatGPT.

-The tool identifies **citation gaps** — topics or prompt categories where your brand should appear but doesn’t — and offers actionable insights using data from **Reimagine.web SEO metrics**.
+The tool identifies **citation gaps** — topics or prompt categories where your brand should appear but doesn’t — and offers actionable insights.

 > In short, it’s *Google Analytics for Generative AI* — showing not just who mentions you, but who doesn’t and why.